What are your recommendations for a consultant to use GrantHub?

 Logging into Multiple GrantHub Subscriptions: In options 1, 2 or 4 above, a consultant may find themselves set up as a user in multiple GrantHub subscriptions.
 If this is the case, the consultant will simply select which organization they would like to log into using the menu item under the blue welcome box in the upper right corner of GrantHub.

 Setting up Multiple Clients in your own GrantHub (Option 3): There are a few methods you can use to keep grants for multiple clients organized and manageable.
 They are as follows:

 - Funders: Maintain 1 master list of Funders.
 It is recommended that you do NOT duplicate Funder records for each client.
 (If you decide to do this, be sure to append the client name to the Funder name so you can tell them apart.)

-- Opportunity Name: This isn't required, but including an abbr. of the clients name within the Opportunities name is helpful when ready reminders.
+- Opportunity Name: This isn't required, but including an abbr. of the clients name within the Opportunities name is helpful when reading reminders.
 For example:

 - “BBBS – Gilroy Foundation Grant 2015”

 - “Ada Food Bank – Walmart Foundation Grant Fall 2015”

 - Opportunity Category - Identify Client: In the ‘Categories’ field on each Opportunity record, type in the name of the client who this grant request is for.
 Once you create the client in your category field once, it will be available in a drop down for you to select in the future.